lokal-profil/LSH/README.md

 4. Run `python py_postUpload.py updateBroken` to find any remaining files with broken links
-  * These indicate missing files, these can some times be uploaded manually
+  * These indicate missing files, these can some times be uploaded manually but should otherwise be unlinked.
 5. Run `python py_postUpload.py findMissing` to check filenames.csv for
    any files not present on Commons
   * This also generates an export file with photoid to url links for LSH

 ## Tests
-Some basic tests have been added to simplify maintanance7improvement of the code base.
+Some basic tests have been added to simplify maintanance/improvement of the code base.
 Run these through:

 * `python tests/test_general.py`